Visual

 Normal Visual mode with several lines: The same number of lines, in the last line the same number of characters as in the last line the last time.
 The start of the text is the Cursor position.
 If the "$" command was used as one of the last commands to extend the highlighted text, the repeating will be applied up to the rightmost column of the longest line.
 Any count passed to the . command is not used.

-Visual mode default-mappings "@" and "Q" can repeat commands in a register for all selected lines.
+Visual mode default-mappings "@" and "Q" repeat a register for all selected lines if the selection is linewise.
 See v_@-default and v_Q-default for details.
 For example, given the text:

 123(hello)321 456(world)654 456(NOT THIS)654